 Embroiderers' Guild Members Challenge 2016

-2nd Prize for the Julia Caprara award for use of colour
+2nd Prize for the Julia Caprara Award - best use of colour.

-Commendation for the Beryl Dean award for handstitching
+Commendation for the Beryl Dean Award - best hand stitching.

 Piece: Looking through time and space